Farm Share Distributes Food at No Charge

 You support our farmers who donate surplus produce so hungry families can eat.

 You support our elderly who receive over 70% of distributed USDA commodities.

 Farm Share’s administrative costs are kept surprisingly low by partnering with the Florida Department of Agriculture and Consumer Services, and the Florida Department of Corrections.
 Our headquarters are located in Homestead (the heart of Miami-Dade County’s agricultural area).
 This provides easy access to produce farmers, packers, brokers and wholesalers who freely donate fresh fruits and vegetables, saving money on transportation costs.
 By utilizing the supply of bulk produce donations (42,000 lbs at a time) from Florida farmers, we don’t need to spend money on soliciting and collecting individual donations from hundreds or thousands of donation sites.
 There is no more efficient way to feed hungry people than the Farm Share way.
 FARM SHARE has the capacity to store several dozen trailer loads of both dry and frozen foods.

-FARM SHARE has a public/private partnership with the Florida Department of Agriculture and Consumer Services (which provides warehouse facilities, support staff, equipment, services, and state oversight) and with the Florida Department of Corrections (which provides inmates and corrections officers daily for sorting, packing and distributing donated food).
-More than 15,000,000 pounds of fresh and nutritious fruits and vegetables are shipped each year to participating agencies throughout the Eastern seaboard.
+FARM SHARE has a public/private partnership with the Florida Department of Agriculture and Consumer Services (which provides warehouse facilities, support staff, equipment, services, and state oversight).
+More than 18,000,000 pounds of fresh and nutritious fruits and vegetables are shipped each year to participating agencies throughout the Eastern seaboard.